Politics and Repression

 The suppression of the May 6 demonstration was extensively reported on by the Western media, but they were less good at covering what happened next.
 For Kavkazky, life continued as normal until July 25, when he went shopping and got arrested by agents from the Interior Ministry’s Centre E Directorate (the E stands for “extremism”).

 According to Kavkazsky, the man who arrested him was agent Aleksey Okopny, a legendary personality known to virtually every full-time opposition activist in Moscow for his thuggish, heavy-handed style.
 “He didn’t threaten me directly, but he told me how he had beaten up and tortured people,” Kavkazsky says.
 “Guess he hinted that I was facing the same if I didn’t cooperate.”
+The list of prisoners includes nationalists, left-wingers, liberals, Islamists, pro-Ukrainian activists, environmentalists, bloggers and many others, but no one has yet been prosecuted specifically for LGBT activism.

 Many of the May 6 protesters were arrested around the same time.
 The selection of the prisoners seemed quite random.
 There were activists of all shades as well as those who had never attended a protest before in their life.
 Charges were almost entirely based on police video and contradictory testimonies by riot policemen, who often appeared to see the defendants for the first time in their lives.